Why topology matters for machine learning

 The Shape of Data

-Topological Data Analysis (TDA) provides a mathematical framework for detecting and leveraging this structure.
-At its core, TDA uses tools from algebraic topology to identify features like connected components, loops, and voids in data at multiple scales.
+Topological Data Analysis (TDA) is the mathematical framework for detecting and using that structure.
+TDA borrows from algebraic topology to identify features like connected components, loops, and voids in data, at multiple scales simultaneously.

-I have spent much of my career thinking about the geometry and topology of spaces — first in the context of pure mathematics (quasi-metric spaces, fixed point theory), and now increasingly in the context of data.
+I have spent most of my career thinking about the geometry and topology of spaces, first in pure mathematics (quasi-metric spaces, fixed-point theory) and now in data.
 The transition is less dramatic than it sounds: the same mathematical structures that govern convergence in generalized metric spaces also govern the behavior of learning algorithms.

 Persistent Homology